-In the BIOS Setup program, the user can choose to boot from a diskette drive, hard drives, a USB drive, CD-ROM, or the network.
+In the BIOS Setup program, the user can choose to boot from a diskette drive, hard drives, CD-ROM, or the network.
 The default setting is for the diskette drive to be the first boot device, the hard drive second, and the ATAPI CD-ROM third.
-If enabled, the last default boot device is the network.
+The fourth device is disabled.